CrayLabs/SmartRedis/doc/data_structures.rst

 Data Structures
 ***************

-RedisAI defines three new data structures to be used in redis databases: tensor, model, and script.
+RedisAI defines three data structures designed for use within Redis databases:

+* ``Tensor`` : represents an n-dimensional array of values.
+* ``Model`` : represents a computation graph by one of the supported DL/ML framework backends.
+* ``Script`` : represents a TorchScript program.

-In addition, SmartRedis defines an additional data structure ``DataSet``.
-In this section, the SmartRedis API for interacting with these data structures will be described, and when applicable, comments on performance and best practices will be made.
+In addition, SmartRedis defines a data structure named ``DataSet`` that enables a user to manage a group of tensors and associated metadata **in-memory**.
+In this section, we will provide an explanation of the SmartRedis API used to interact with these four data structures, along with relevant insights on performance and best practices.

-In general, concepts and capabilities will be demonstrated for the Python and C++ API.
-The C and Fortran function signatures closely resemble the C++ API, and as a result, they are not discussed in detail in the interest of brevity.
-For more detailed explanations of the C and Fortran API, refer to the documentation pages for those clients.
+We illustrate concepts and capabilities of the Python and C++ SmartRedis APIs.
+The C and Fortran function signatures closely mirror the C++ API, and for brevity, we won't delve into the two extensively.
+For more comprehensive explanations of the C and Fortran SmartRedis APIs, please consult the respective documentation pages.

 .. _data_structures_tensor: